j50301m/cfgloader_rs/macros/README.md

-# cfgloader-rs-macros
+# cfgloader_rs_macros

 > Procedural macros for CFGLoader

 This crate provides the `FromEnv` derive macro for the CFGLoader configuration loading library.
-It is typically not used directly - instead, use the main [`cfgloader-rs`](https://crates.io/crates/cfgloader-rs) crate which re-exports everything you need.
+It is typically not used directly - instead, use the main [`cfgloader_rs`](https://crates.io/crates/cfgloader_rs) crate which re-exports everything you need.

 ## What's in this crate